William Beavers

-William M. Beavers (born February 21, 1935) is a former Democratic politician from Illinois, US.
-He is a former Chicago alderman and former County Commissioner for the 4th district of Cook County, Illinois, which encompasses part of Chicago's South Side and southern suburbs.
+William M. Beavers (February 21, 1935 – October 26, 2024) was an American Democratic politician from Illinois.
+He served as a Chicago alderman, and later as a County Commissioner for the 4th district of Cook County, Illinois, which encompasses part of Chicago's South Side and southern suburbs.
 He has been convicted of federal tax evasion.

 Early life

 Beavers was born and raised in Chicago's Kenwood-Oakland neighborhood, one of six children in an African-American family.
 Beavers' mother worked in retail and as a waitress.
 Beavers' father was a steel mill worker.
 Later, Beavers' father worked for a wrecking company and died in an accident on the job.
 Beavers was educated in the Chicagos and attended Harold Washington College.
 Beavers was a Chicago police officer for 21 years.

-Chicago Alderman
+Chicago alderman

 Beavers was an alderman of the 7th Ward in Chicago's far south side.
 A member of the Democratic Party, he served in the Chicago City Council from 1983 to 2006.
+At the time of his death in October 2024, his family spokesperson Sean Howard noted that Beavers was "one of the most progressive African American Alderman in the Chicago City Council."

+As a Chicago alderman, Beavers was appointed chairman of the Police and Fire Committee and later the Budget Committee.
+Among the most notable accomplishments of Beavers during his time on the Chicago City Council was his role in the creation of subcircuit judicial districts which allowed Black lawyers to run for judgeships on the city’s South Side, West Side and southern suburbs of the county.

 Beavers said he had read Linda Lovelace's autobiography Ordeal, and had visited a topless beach and a nude beach, but had never visited a nudist camp, speaking on April 11, 2000 during testimony at a public hearing before the Finance Committee of the Chicago City Council on a proposed designation of a part of Walton Street in Chicago's Streeterville neighborhood, the location of the first Playboy Club, as "Hugh Hefner Way" in honor of Playboy founder Hugh Hefner.